Panpsychism: Quantum mechanics

-The many-worlds interpretation of quantum mechanics does not take observation as central to the wave-function collapse, because it denies that the collapse happens.
-On the many-worlds interpretation, just as the cat is both dead and alive, the observer both sees a dead cat and sees a living cat.
-Even though observation does not play a central role in this case, questions about observation are still relevant to the discussion.
+Erwin Schrödinger famously articulated the Copenhagen interpretation's unusual implications in the thought experiment now known as Schrödinger's cat.
+In the experiment, the state of a cat being alive or dead is dependent on the state of a quantum particle.
+Shrödinger posits that before an observer perceives the cat as alive or dead, it is in a superposition of both alive and dead.
+He asks, where does one distinguish between the "quantum system", the "measurement," and the "observer"?
+The many-worlds interpretation of quantum mechanics instead denies that wavefunction collapse occurs, describing the entire universe as a universal wavefunction in which quantum information is conserved.
+In the many-worlds interpretation, the cat is both dead and alive, and the observer both sees a dead cat and sees a living cat.
+The larger question is then why the observer finds themself in only one "branch" of this larger reality.
 In Roger Penrose's words:I do not see why a conscious being need be aware of only "one" of the alternatives in a linear superposition.
 What is it about consciousnesses that says that consciousness must not be "aware" of that tantalising linear combination of both a dead and a live cat?
+It seems to me that a theory of consciousness would be needed for one to square the many world view with what one actually observes.The measurement problem has largely been characterized as the clash of classical physics and quantum mechanics.
+Bohm argued that it is rather a clash of classical physics, quantum mechanics, and phenomenology; all three levels of description seem to be difficult to reconcile, or even contradictory.
+Though not referring specifically to quantum mechanics, Chalmers has written that if a theory of everything is ever discovered, it will be a set of "psychophysical laws" rather than simply a set of physical laws.
+With Chalmers as their inspiration, Bohm and Pylkkänen set out to do just that in their panprotopsychism.
+Chalmers, who is critical of the Copenhagen interpretation, has coined this "the Law of the Minimisation of Mystery".

-It seems to me that a theory of consciousness would be needed for one to square the many world view with what one actually observes.Chalmers believes that the tentative variant of panpsychism outlined in The Conscious Mind (1996) does just that.
-Leaning toward the many-worlds interpretation due to its mathematical parsimony, he believes his variety of panpsychist property dualism may be the theory Penrose is seeking.
+Chalmers believes that the tentative variant of panpsychism outlined in The Conscious Mind (1996) does just that.
+Leaning toward the many-worlds interpretation due to its mathematical parsimony, he believes his variety of panpsychist property dualism solves Penrose's problem.
 Chalmers believes that information will play an integral role in any theory of consciousness because the mind and brain have corresponding informational structures.
-He considers the computational nature of physics further evidence of information's central role, and suggests that information that is physically realised is simultaneously phenomenally realised; both regularities in nature and conscious experience are expressions of information's underlying character.
-The theory implies panpsychism, and also solves the problem Penrose poses.
+He considers the computational nature of physics further evidence of information's central role and suggests that information that is physically realised is simultaneously phenomenally realised; both regularities in nature and conscious experience are expressions of information's underlying character.
 On Chalmers's formulation, information in any given position is phenomenally realised, whereas the informational state of the superposition as a whole is not.
-Panpsychist interpretations of quantum mechanics have been put forward by such philosophers as Whitehead, Shan Gao, Michael Lockwood, and Hoffman, who is a cognitive scientist.
+Panpsychist interpretations of quantum mechanics have been put forward Whitehead, Shan Gao, Michael Lockwood, and Hoffman.
 Protopanpsychist interpretations have been put forward by Bohm and Pylkkänen.

-Tegmark has formally calculated the "decoherence rates" of neurons, finding that the brain is a "classical rather than a quantum system" and that quantum mechanics does not relate "to consciousness in any fundamental way".
-Hagan et al. criticize Tegmark's estimate and present a revised calculation that yields a range of decoherence rates within the realm of physiological relevance.

-In 2007, Steven Pinker criticized explanations of consciousness invoking quantum physics, saying: "to my ear, this amounts to the feeling that quantum mechanics sure is weird, and consciousness sure is weird, so maybe quantum mechanics can explain consciousness"; a view echoed by physicist Stephen Hawking.
-In 2017, Penrose rejected these characterizations, stating that disagreements are about the nature of quantum mechanics.